waku-org/specs/standards/application/privatev1.md

 All other frame types are protocol-owned and intended for client processing, not application consumption.

 This establishes a critical invariant: any frame that is not `content` is meant for the protocol layer.
-When a client encounters an unknown frame type, it can definitively conclude this represents a version compatibility issue rather than corrupted application data.
+When a client encounters an unknown frame type, it can definitively conclude this represents a version compatibility issue.

 **Processing Rules**